eistiakahmed/bongo-cart/README.md

 # BongoCart

-**Short description (বাংলা):**
+**Short description :**
-BongoCart holo ekta lightweight e‑commerce prototype built with **Next.js** — ekjon user dress collection browse korte parbe, login korle product add/delete/view korte parbe, ebong joto gula product add korbe shegula manage korte parbe.
+BongoCart is a lightweight e-commerce prototype built with Next.js, where users can browse a collection of clothing products.
+After logging in, users can add new products, view detailed information, update or delete their own products, and manage all items they’ve posted.

 ---